 You could hop a plane to Portugal, start a new life in New Orleans…or you could transport yourself to a completely new world through the pages of Tana French’s new novel.
 This psychological thriller has a slow burn, with most of the action taking place at the extremely creepy Ivy House, where protagonist Toby goes to convalesce after a violent assault.
 And the best news?
 If you get sucked in, French has the equally compelling six-book series Dublin Murder Squad waiting for you.

-The Untethered Soul: The Journey Beyond Yourself by Michael Alan Singer
+7. the Untethered Soul: The Journey Beyond Yourself By Michael Alan Singer

 If a rough breakup makes you want to wander out into the forest and ponder the meaning of life, toss this philosophical read in your backpack.
 Spiritual teacher Michael Singer’s book isn’t about breakups, per se, but as you explore what it means to be truly conscious, it might help you realize that your crashing and burning relationship isn’t such a big deal in the grand scheme of things.